ryanemmans/city-explorer/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

+08-23-2021 4:00pm - Completed setup of City Explorer repository, with LocationIQ access token and Netlify deployment.

+08-23-2021 6:00pm - Built form to search locations with LocationIQ API, added latitude and longitude coordinates.

+08-23-2021 9:00pm - Added map image and page styling using React Bootstrap.

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->